Sun Yat-sen: Religious views and Christian baptism

-In the early 1880s, Sun Mei had sent his brother to ʻIolani School, which was under the supervision of the Church of Hawaii and directed by an Anglican prelate, Alfred Willis, with the language of instruction being English.
-At the school, the young Sun first came in contact with Christianity.
+Sun was a Christian.
+It has been argued, e.g. by D. Treadgold, that Sun was not a real Christian; he just portrayed himself as such for political reasons.
+The evidence is that Sun did not visit the church often nor often celebrate Christian festivals such as Christmas or Easter.

+Sun said in San Francisco, "Our greatest hope is to make the Bible and Christian education, as we have known it, the means of conveying to our countrymen what blessings may be in the way of just laws."

-Sun was later baptized in Hong Kong on 4 May 1884 by Rev. Charles Robert Hager, an American missionary of the Congregational Church of the United States (American Board of Commissioners for Foreign Missions), to his brother's disdain.
+Sun was baptized in Hong Kong on 4 May 1884 by Rev. Charles Robert Hager, an American missionary of the Congregational Church of the United States (American Board of Commissioners for Foreign Missions), to his brother's disdain.
 The minister would also develop a friendship with Sun.
 Sun attended To Tsai Church (道濟會堂), founded by the London Missionary Society in 1888, while he studied medicine in Hong Kong College of Medicine for Chinese.
 Sun pictured a revolution as similar to the salvation mission of the Christian church.
 His conversion to Christianity was related to his revolutionary ideals and push for advancement.